adamAfro/fc-browser-maker/readme.md

 - [x] selecting any node of a website to do stuff on it
     - right now it just counts words
 - [x] showing word summary
+- [x] highlighting summarised text after clicking summary
-- [ ] ability to select place where output should be placed
+- [ ] showing as popup

 ## Build `src` into `index.js`